golang/vscode-go/docs/settings.md

 ### `go.generateTestsFlags`

 Additional command line flags to pass to `gotests` for generating tests.
-### `go.gocodeAutoBuild (deprecated)`

-`gocode` is deprecated by the Go language server.
-Enable the Go language server (`#go.useLanguageServer#`).
-Enable gocode's autobuild feature.
-Not applicable when using the language server.

-Default: `false`
-### `go.gocodeFlags (deprecated)`

-`gocode` is deprecated by the Go language server.
-Enable the Go language server (`#go.useLanguageServer#`).
-Additional flags to pass to gocode.
-Not applicable when using the language server.

-Default: `["-builtin", "-ignore-case", "-unimported-packages"]`
-### `go.gocodePackageLookupMode (deprecated)`

-`gocode` is deprecated by the Go language server.
-Enable the Go language server (`#go.useLanguageServer#`).
-Used to determine the Go package lookup rules for completions by gocode.
-Not applicable when using the language server.<br/>
-Allowed Options: `go`, `gb`, `bzl`

-Default: `"go"`
 ### `go.gopath`

 Specify GOPATH here to override the one that is set as environment variable.
 The inferred GOPATH from workspace root overrides this, if go.inferGopath is set to true.
 ### `go.goroot`

 Specifies the GOROOT to use when no environment variable is set.
-### `go.gotoSymbol.ignoreFolders (deprecated)`

-Code navigation without the language server is deprecated.
-Enable the Go language server (`#go.useLanguageServer#`).
-Folder names (not paths) to ignore while using Go to Symbol in Workspace feature.
-Not applicable when using the language server.
-### `go.gotoSymbol.includeGoroot (deprecated)`

-Code navigation without the language server is deprecated.
-Enable the Go language server (`#go.useLanguageServer#`).
-If false, the standard library located at $GOROOT will be excluded while using the Go to Symbol in File feature.
-Not applicable when using the language server.

-Default: `false`
-### `go.gotoSymbol.includeImports (deprecated)`

-Code navigation without the language server is deprecated.
-Enable the Go language server (`#go.useLanguageServer#`).
-If false, the import statements will be excluded while using the Go to Symbol in File feature.
-Not applicable when using the language server.

-Default: `false`
 ### `go.inferGopath`

 Infer GOPATH from the workspace root.
 This is ignored when using Go Modules.